What is the pain body?

 This pain-body is also what challenges us in our ability to live more conscious and awakened lives.
 It is seen as an obstacle that we must all face as we try to become more present in the moment.

 Although Eckhart describes the pain-body frequently as a kind of energy field, it actually has a very real and tangible explanation when looked at from a somatic perspective.
-What he is describing is trauma (pain) and nervous system dysregulation (pain-body or trapped emotion).
+What he is describing is chronic stress or trauma (pain) and nervous system dysregulation (pain-body or trapped emotion).

 When I first read this book, it changed my life in so many ways.
 It all made so much sense, yet the question remained: what can I do to help release, or relieve, the pain body?

 This same question has been presented to Eckhart Tolle many times over the years, and both he and his wife Kim Eng have spoken about it in many of their talks.
 The answers I’ve heard them give are very much about cultivating presence by “feeling your inner body”.
-Yet I always found that an unsatisfying answer.
+In somatic language, this would be translated to what is called “interoception”.
+On it’s own, this advice can feel like an unsatisfying answer.
 It is true that cultivating presence is very important, but without the tools or understanding of how to do that, it can be very difficult.

 During my training in various somatic and trauma healing therapies, I finally found the missing pieces of the puzzle to help heal my pain-body and this now forms the current basis of my work and teachings.